loosenthedark/strikeforce/README.md

 * Newsletter subscription form on Contact page adapted from [this design template](https://www.markuptag.com/newsletter-subscription-form-design-in-bootstrap-4/)

 * [This Stack Overflow solution](https://bootstrapshuffle.com/classes/modal/modal-dialog-centered) suggested a workaround for Bootstrap's `.modal-dialog-centered` class (inexplicably) malfunctioning - by following it, I was able to achieve vertical centering for my modal on contact `form` submit

+* Pure CSS angled arrow-style borders were applied to the 'About' page's `.progress-bar` elements by referencing [this Stack Overflow thread](https://stackoverflow.com/questions/19736655/pointed-angled-arrow-style-borders-in-css) and [this CSS-Tricks tutorial](https://css-tricks.com/snippets/css/css-triangle/)